Jack-0/OpenGLSandbox/README.md

 # OpenGL Sandbox

-Writing code to learn OpenGL :cake:
+Writing code to learn OpenGL via https://learnopengl.com/.

+## Note
+The code is compiled using cmake and can be compiled and runs on both Linux and Windows.